Monica Lennon: Early political career

-In the 2012 South Lanarkshire Council election, Lennon was elected to represent the Hamilton North and East ward.
+Member of the Scottish Parliament (2016–2026)

 In the 2016 Scottish Parliament election, she was second on Scottish Labour's Central Scotland regional list and was elected as a Member of the Scottish Parliament.
 Shortly after being elected she was appointed by leader Kezia Dugdale as Shadow Minister for Inequalities, a role in which she campaigned to raise awareness about the need for women to check themselves for signs of breast cancer.

 In the 2017 Scottish Labour leadership election, Lennon nominated fellow Central Scotland MSP and left-wing ally Richard Leonard.
 In December 2017, Leonard announced his new frontbench in which she was promoted to Spokesperson for Communities and Local Government.